-Net cash used in investing activities for the two fiscal quarters ended April 29, 2012 was \$103 million, due to purchases of property, plant and equipment in connection with the expansion of our manufacturing facility in Fort Collins, Colorado.
+Net cash used in investing activities for the two fiscal quarters ended May 5, 2013 was \$160 million, primarily due to \$114 million in purchases of property, plant and equipment in connection with the continued expansion of our manufacturing facility in Fort Collins, Colorado, \$37 million related to the acquisition of Javelin and \$9 million in purchases of trading securities.

-Net cash used in investing activities for the two fiscal quarters ended May 1, 2011 was \$60 million, primarily due to purchases of property, plant and equipment of \$51 million, in connection with the expansion of our manufacturing facilities in Fort Collins, Colorado, and in Singapore and \$8 million related to a business acquisition completed in the first two fiscal quarters of fiscal year 2011.
+Net cash used in investing activities for the two fiscal quarters ended April 29, 2012 was \$103 million, due to purchases of property, plant and equipment in connection with the expansion of our manufacturing facilities in Fort Collins, Colorado.